barongracias/barongracias.github.io/_pages/mentorship.md

 author_profile: true
 ---

 I offer one-on-one mentorship for analysts, engineers, and grads looking to level up, navigate promotions, or pursue advanced study.
-This is a separate track from B2B consulting.
-The focus: break into and thrive at Fortune 500 FinTechs (e.g., Mastercard) and earn spots at brand-name universities like the University of Cambridge.
+Separate from B2B consulting, this track focuses on breaking into and thriving at Fortune 500 FinTechs (e.g., Mastercard) and earning spots at institutions like the University of Cambridge.

 ## Focus areas
-Helping you land and thrive in Fortune 500 FinTech roles and elite academic programs.
+Practical support to land and grow in Fortune 500 FinTech roles and elite academic programs.
 - Interviews and salary benchmarks for data/ML roles.
 - Performance narratives and goal setting that resonate with managers.
 - Navigating big finance/tech: when to change teams, how to get promoted quickly, and maintaining work-life balance.